Popstar: Never Stop Never Stopping

-The story centers around Conner4Real (Samberg), the titular pop star, a singer and rapper who earned his fame as part of a boy group, the Style Boyz (Taccone and Schaffer), before going solo.
-After a massive debut album, though, Conner4Real’s follow-up is a dud, and his fans – including music powerhouses like cameoing Usher and A$AP Rocky – just want Conner to bring back the original band.
+The story centres on Conner4Real (Samberg), a popstar and rapper who has risen to fame as part of a boy band, the Style Boyz (alongside Taccone and Schaffer), before going solo.
+After a massive debut album, Conner4Real’s follow-up is a dud, and all his fans – including cameoing powerhouses like Usher and A$AP Rocky – want is for Conner to reform the original band.

-For the most part, the story serves as backdrop for a series of silly songs and pseudo-clever appearances from comedians and musicians (a surprisingly game Mariah Carey has a self-mocking line early that particularly sets the tone).
-The tunes are fun, but it’s hard to believe any of them will become as big as the Lonely Island’s breakout hit, 'Dick in a Box'.
+For the most part, the story serves as backdrop for a series of silly songs and appearances from comedians and musicians (a surprisingly up-for-it Mariah Carey has a self-mocking line early on that sets the tone).
+The tunes are fun, but it’s hard to believe any of them will become as big as The Lonely Island’s breakout hit ‘Dick in a Box’.
 Still, in a movie that deals almost exclusively in pals playing pop music and exposed penises, the boyish humour goes a long way.
-Call it a hit single, but don’t expect it to go platinum. - Tolly Wright
+Just don’t expect this to go platinum.

 Cast and crew